roc-lang/roc/editor/editor-ideas.md

 * Integrated search:
     * Searchbar for examples/docs.
 With permission search strings could be shared with the platform/package authors so they know exactly what their users are struggling with.
 * Show productivity/feature tips on startup.
 Show link to page with all tips.
 Allow not seeing tips next time.
+* Search friendly editor docs inside the editor.
+Offer to send search string to Roc maintainers when no results, or if no results were clicked.

 #### Autocomplete